EmeraldSerpent57/nextjs-practice/README.md

   *See instructions below to get started with NextJS*

 ## Things I would like to add to this app:
-1. More generic homepage with description of purpose of meetups - should this be in the pages??
+1. Add About Us page with description of purpose of meetups -- belongs in pages?
-2. Disclaimer at bottom of homepage
-3. Format the way the date is displayed!
+2. Format the way the date is displayed!
-6. Option to add comments/more details to the "show details page"
+3. Option to add comments/more details to the "show details page"